tedstreete/opi-prov-life/PROVISIONING.md

 - Any other implementation of the secure provisioning server/vm/container is also acceptable if follows same SPEC
 - xPU vendors will adopt their implementation to meet this secure provisioning server/vm/container
 - Provisioning companies/customers will use API defined to the secure provisioning server/vm/container to integrate in their existing provisioning methods
+- Another option would be to actually implement a generic *client* to consume this SPEC/protocol and facilitate provisioning.
+Obviously there will be parts of the provisioning process that are propiertary, but surely most of it can be vendor-agnostic, based on the spec.

 - OPI can also produce an agent (container/service) for Standard Inventory Query that everybody (existing provisioning systems) can query